 1988 - John Aldridge struck a spectacular overhead kick as we were held 1-1 at Anfield by Luton Town to reach ninety points in our final League game of the campaign.
 We had already clinched our seventeenth League title two weeks earlier.
 Nigel Spackman lined up alongside Gary Gillespie in central defence as Kenny Dalglish rested Alan Hansen ahead of the FA Cup Final, with Jan Mølby away on international duty.
 Unfortunately, Gillespie and Spackman collided when going for the same ball, resulting in them both taking to the Wembley turf in head bandages the following week!
 Before the game, the PFA’s Fair Play Trophy and a cheque for £2,000 was presented to Alan Hansen by PFA Secretary Gordon Taylor.
 The game was watched by 30,376 giving us an average home crowd of 39,682, the best in the division.

 1973 - We were also due to play a game, but our UEFA Cup Final first leg meeting with Borussia Mönchengladbach at Anfield was postponed after only 27 minutes, due to a sodden pitch.

 1993 – Defender Andre Wisdom was born in Leeds.
-He joined the reds from Bradford City in January 2008, so far making 22 first-team appearances, netting on his debut at BSC Young Boys in September 2013.
-He is spending this campaign on loan at Red Bull Salzburg.
+He joined the reds from Bradford City in January 2008, making 22 first-team appearances, netting on his debut at BSC Young Boys in September 2013.
+He left for Derby County for an initial £2m in July 2017.

 1996 – Midfielder Cameron Brannagan was born in Salford.
-He has been with the club since the age of eight, and has so far made nine senior appearances, signing a new three-year contract in October 2015.
-He is currently on loan at Fleetwood Town.
+He was with the club since the age of eight, making nine senior appearances before joining Oxford United in January 2018.

 1989 – Former reserves forward Michael Nardiello was born.